Irene Fonseca: Awards and honors

 Fonseca is a knight of the Order of Saint James of the Sword.

-In 2009, Fonseca was elected as a fellow of SIAM "for contributions to nonlinear partial differential equations and the calculus of variations".
+She was awarded the Kovalevsky Award and Lecture in 2006, and in 2009, Fonseca was elected as a fellow of SIAM "for contributions to nonlinear partial differential equations and the calculus of variations".
 In 2012 she became a fellow of the American Mathematical Society.
 She is also a former AMS Council member at large.
 In 2021, she was elected to the European Academy of Sciences (EURASC) and, in 2022, she received the Senior Prize from the International Society for the Interaction of Mechanics and Mathematics for "her outstanding contributions to the calculus of variations and the mathematics of materials science, along with her exemplary service to the mathematical community and for being an inspirational mentor and role model for female mathematicians."